820th Base Defense Group: History

-The Base Defense Group today

-Following the Khobar Towers bombing, the unit was reestablished and redesignated as the 820th Security Forces Group (820 SFG) at Lackland AFB, Texas.
-In the beginning, the 820 SFG consisted of a headquarters element under the Air Force Security Forces Center there, with seven flights scattered around the country; one each at Eglin AFB, Florida; El Paso Air National Guard Base, Texas; Lackland AFB, Texas; Davis-Monthan AFB, Arizona; McGuire AFB, New Jersey; Westover Air Reserve Base, Massachusetts; and Vandenberg AFB, California.
+In August 2009, it was announced that Airmen from the New York Air National Guard's 105th Security Forces Squadron atm Stewart Air National Guard Base would support the 820th with manpower for their deployments.
+Since then, Airmen from the 105th Base Defense Squadron have integrated with the 820th Jersey; Westover Air Reserve Base, Massachusetts; and Vandenberg Air Force Base, California.
 These flights came together to form a squadron when the headquarters teams deployed for contingencies.
-In addition to Security Forces, the unit also had personnel from the Office of Special Investigations, civil engineering, logistics and supply, communications, intelligence, administration, personnel, and the medical career fields, establishing the first multi-functional air base defense force in the Air Force.
+In addition to security forces, the unit also had personnel from the United States Air Force Office of Special Investigations, civil engineering, logistics and supply, communications, intelligence, administration, personnel, and the medical career fields, establishing the first multi-functional air base defense force in the Air Force.
 From March 1997, the group and its seven geographically separated flights trained and became operational.